Schedule Your Appointment

 • Previous Imaging: Bring any prior imaging to help our radiologists compare your current results.

-• Clothing: Wear comfortable clothes without metal zippers, buttons, or glitter, and be ready to remove all hairpieces, pins, clips and/or barrettes.
+• Clothing: Wear comfortable clothes without metal zippers, buttons, or glitter, and be ready to remove all hairpieces, pins, clips, and/or barrettes.

 • Pre-medication: If this is required, you’ll need a driver for your appointment.